 Young Black Church Leader: Rev. Ronnie Miller-Yow

 As a college student, Ronnie Miller-Yow heard God call him to ministry.
 It was a life decision he struggled with at the time.
-Today, Yow is a college chaplain and works to help young people hear their own calls.
+Today, Miller-Yow is a college chaplain and works to help young people hear their own calls.
 Many credit him for keeping them coming back to church.

 (Locator: Little Rock, Arkansas)